mitraman/eventful/manuscript/ch03-what.md

 ## Highlights

 Designing any API-enabled system takes a reasonable amount of technology "know-how".
 You need to understand at least the basics of networks, coding and integration tools to put together a solution that works with composable parts.
-But, for most orgniasiations its not enough for an API-enabled system to work.
+But, in most cases its not enough for an API-enabled system to just "work".
 It also needs to work *well* - and that requires a special kind of design skill and experience.

-To work well, the software needs to enable some kind of objective.
+Working well means that the software goes beyond doing what it's supposed to.
+It also needs to help your team or company with their strategic goals.
 For example, a business that wants to cut down on costs will want software that requires less people to maintain.
-An
+A product team that wants to make lots of changes very fast will want software that is designed for fast and frequent release with low change costs.
+A company that wants to monetise data will want software that makes it easy to collect, tag and manage all the data in the system.

+Professional software designers, developers and architects need to be good at making software that fits those kinds of needs.
+Just about anyone can learn how to implement a simple API - but, not everyone can make APIs that are highly maintainable, work easily together and don't break when the unexpected happens.
+That turns out to be the hard part.

+Thankfully, over the years the software architecture industry has developed a number of techniques, philosophies, patterns, methods and styles to make this job a little bit easier.
+The eventful system is one of those styles and it can help you build software that works well.
+But, like any software style there are trade-offs to consider.

+An eventful system isn't the answer to every software integration problem that you'll face.
+It has a set of characteristics that make it well-suited for a broad number of scenarios, but it certainly isn't a silver bullet.
+You need to understand the characteristics of an eventful system and how they relate to the problems you are solving and the type of software that you want to build.

-In an eventful system there are three factors that have the biggest impact on design: coupling, distance and time.
-Let's take a look at each of these areas and the decisions that you'll need to make
+There are three factors that are the most important to consider for an eventful system: coupling, distance and latency.
+We'll explore each of these factors and how they impact eventful architectures.

 ## Coupling